Your English Digest 英語每周一文。英文裡的中文外來字為何那麼少?Why so little Chinese in English?

 with no reference to China itself.
 Kung fu功夫, tai chi太極, feng shui風水and the like諸如此類的 are Chinese concepts and practices

-westerners are aware of.
-And of course bok choy白菜, chow mein炒麵 and others are merely Chinese foods
+Westerners are aware of.
+And of course, bok choy白菜, chow mein炒麵 and others are merely Chinese foods

-that westerners eat; I would say we borrowed the foods, and their Chinese names
+that Westerners eat; I would say we borrowed the foods, and their Chinese names

 merely hitched a